heyadam/font-scroll/README.md

 font-scroll
 ===========
-Mouse left and right to change character
+* Mouse left and right to change character.
-Mouse up and down to change font family.
+* Mouse up and down to change font family.